Zebrahead: 2013–2020: Call Your Friends, Walk the Plank and Brain Invaders

-2021–present: Lewis' departure and III.II.I
+2021–present: Lewis' departure and III.II.I.O

 In April 2021, Zebrahead announced the departure of co-lead vocalist and rhythm guitarist, Matty Lewis.
 Adrian Estrella (Assuming We Survive and Mest) was revealed as his replacement on June 28, 2021.
 The band's first single with Estrella, "Lay Me to Rest", premiered the following month on July 30, 2021 while the EP III, the band's first release with Estrella, followed on November 26, 2021.
 The band's follow-up EP, titled II, was released on February 3, 2023.
 I was released on November 13, 2024.
+O was released on August 12, 2026.

 Musical style

+Zebrahead's music is generally classified as rapcore, rap rock, pop-punk, alternative rock, and punk rock in general.
+Other labels that are likened to their sound are rap metal and nu metal.
+The band incorporates elements of ska punk.

 AllMusic described Zebrahead's music as punk rap, and also said that they are a rap rock group that "[owes] far more to the old school than the new".
 Faster, Louder categorized them as "pop-punk/rapcore exponents".
 The Boston Phoenix said that the band "combined the pop-punk cuteness of Blink-182 with the rap-metal aggression of Limp Bizkit."
 New Noise Magazine described the band as "punch you in the face punk rock."